 - 1 Tbsp oil

 - 2 shallots very finely chopped

-- 2 cloves of garlic, crushed
+- 2 cloves of garlic crushed

 - 6 – 8 thyme stalks

-- 1 kg fresh mussels
+- 1 kg of mussels fresh

-- 250ml cream
+- 250 ml cream

-- 1 Tbsp chopped parsley
+- 1 Tbsp chopped fresh parsley

 - Add the white wine and then the mussels.
 Put the lid on the pot and steam for about 3 minutes until the shells are open.